Adwaith-Rajesh/dev-blogs/osntro-db.md

 ### Let's see how fast it is.

 In this example we can make a DB with 4 columns and in which 2 columns have a default value.
 Which are added during **Runtime**.
+We will be adding 10,000 values to the DB and check how fast it is.

 The test code